sommerwetter/Joi/README.md

 Chrome Driver version 96

+-- UPDATES --

+- Update v.0.0.2: Added chrome auto log in support; for this you will need to enter your PC's Username (further explained by clicking the '?' button next to it).
+This is supposed to reduce bot detection.

 - Selenium bypass got patched.
 So you have to manually enter captcha and one only has one chance.

 - checkout speed reduced from 14.8s to 10s